worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 Over the course of a couple of weeks I interviewed around ~20 people and synthesized my findings.

 //TODO list of themes.

 I didnt set out to create a training course, but I did want to address these pain points.
 After lots of spit balling I ended on this course.

+The purpose of this article is to give an outline of what I believe is an effective way to introduce folks to the industry in a safe and enjoyable way.
+Many of the implementation details will change depending on the need at the time, however it should provide just enough to seed your own implementation.

+//TODO Overview of what the course is- 1 liner.

 ### What is it?

-#### The goal

-//TODO
-Improve onboarding of junior or graduates to the industry by operating as closely to a
-//To operate as closely to a client engagement as possible

-//TODO research outcome setting

-//TODO introduce the impact map/ below, mention how yours may be different

 I wanted to maintain direction.
 I'm easily distracted and sometimes lose sight of the bigger picture.
 I decided to create an impact map to serve as a reminder why I'm doing this, and what should be the driver to my decisions.

-I create an impact map, printed it out and stuck it right above my monitor, so everyday I would see it as a reminder.
+I printed it out and stuck it above my monitor; everyday I would see it as a reminder.
 It really helped me maintain focus.

 Its a bit tricky to display the entire map on a website and keep it looking pretty, so I've split it out into the goal and 3 parts.